iromero25/redux-saga-cart/README.md

 # redux-saga-cart

-Checkout cart app using Redux for state management and Sagas to handle several asynchronous database operations.
-Typescrypt is used as programming language.
+Example of an online Checkout Cart application.
+It uses Redux for state management combinded with Sagas to handle several asynchronous database operations that are perfomed via AJAX requests.
+Typescrypt is used as the main programming language.

 ## Server

 This app executes AJAX calls that are dealt by an internal server.
-This server could have been placed external to this app but it I wanted to keep this whole application contained.
+This server could have been placed externally but I wanted to keep this whole app contained.

-Since the AJAX requests are RESTful API requests in reality, the server has to rely on an internal database to persist the data manipulated by such REST operations.
-The database is managed by the YAML package.
+Since the AJAX requests are RESTful API requests in reality, the server relies on an internal database to persist the data manipulated by such REST operations.
+The database is managed by the YAML library.
+It is out of the scope of this repository to elaborate on how YAML works.

-All the logic comprising the API endpoints on the server ([routes.ts](./server/routes.ts)) as well as the database file itself [database.yml](./server/database.yml) were not coded by me; this is code that was sync'ed down from this [repository](https://github.com/danielstern/redux-saga-shopping-cart-server) and it was authored by [Daniel Stern](https://github.com/danielstern).
+All the logic comprising the API endpoints on the server ([routes.ts](./server/routes.ts)) as well as the database file itself [database.yml](./server/database.yml) were not coded by me: this is code that was sync'ed down from this [repository](https://github.com/danielstern/redux-saga-shopping-cart-server) and it was authored by [Daniel Stern](https://github.com/danielstern).

 ## Higher Order Component